-Major Brands Principal Products and Services Customers West Westlaw LIVEDGAR Carswell (Canada) Legal information-based products and services Lawyers, law students, law librarians, trademark professionals, legal professionals Thomson Elite West km ProLaw Law firm management software Hildebrandt International Strategic consulting advisory services FindLaw HubbardOne LegalWorks Web-based legal directory, website creation and hosting services and law firm marketing solutions Foundation Press West Law School Publishing BAR/BRI West LegalEdcenter Textbooks, study aids, bar review courses, continuing education materials and seminars Business Intelligence NewsEdge Profound Online collection of databases and tools to support news, broker research and market research Business professionals, lawyers and consultants
+Major Brands West Westlaw LIVEDGAR LiveNote Carswell (Canada) eCarswell (Canada) Principal Products and Services Legal information-based products and services Customers Lawyers, law students, law librarians, legal professionals and court reporters West km Thomson Elite Elite 3E West Monitor Suite ProLaw Law firm management software, competitive intelligence Lawyers and legal professionals Hildebrandt International Strategic consulting advisory services Lawyers and legal professionals FindLaw HubbardOne LegalWorks Web-based legal directory, website creation and hosting services and law firm marketing solutions Lawyers and legal professionals Foundation Press West Law School Publishing BAR/BRI West LegalEdcenter Textbooks, study aids, bar review courses, continuing education materials and seminars Law students, lawyers and legal professionals

 We provide legal and regulatory solutions to virtually every large law firm, significant government institution and law school in the United States and to small and medium-sized law firms and corporate in-house legal professionals.
-Our information includes case law, statutes, administrative material, law reviews and treatises, lawyer profiles, legal commentary, news, public records and legal forms, in electronic and print formats.
-Our North American Legal businesses offered our customers the information they need from over 28,000 databases as of December 31, 2005.
+Our information includes case law, statutes, administrative material, law reviews and treatises, competitive intelligence, securities filings, lawyer profiles, legal commentary, news, public records and legal forms, in electronic and print formats.
+Our North American Legal businesses offered our customers the information they need from approximately 31,000 databases as of December 31, 2006.

-Our West business publishes cases, statutes and other legal information and enhances them with headnotes, synopses, key numbers and other editorial enhancements prepared by our staff of lawyers and editorial professionals.
-These editorial enhancements facilitate more productive researching by our customers.
+Our West business publishes cases, statutes and other legal information and enhances them with headnotes, synopses, key numbers and other editorial enhancements prepared by our staff of attorneys and editorial professionals.
+These editorial enhancements facilitate more productive research by our customers, which we believe enables them to be more efficient and effective.

 Westlaw is our primary online delivery platform.
-Westlaw offers numerous search features and navigation tools that enable our customers to search databases that are relevant to them to research points of law, build tables of authorities or search for other topically related commentary.
-Using mywestlaw.com, our customers can customize Westlaw by focusing on specific jurisdictions or practice areas.
-Our offering of mywestlaw.com, together with increased use of the Internet, has allowed us to further penetrate the market for smaller and specialized law firms.
-In 2005, we continued to enhance Westlaw Litigator, a service designed to assist attorneys in evaluating and investigating cases and preparing for trial.
-With Westlaw, we also offer KeyCite, an online citation research service that, among other things, enables our customers to trace the history of a case, statute, administrative decision or regulation to determine if it is still authoritative, retrieve a list of cases that cite a particular case or compile a table of authorities.
-Our acquisition of Global Securities Information (GSI)'s LIVEDGAR in 2005 enhanced our ability to provide corporate and transactional lawyers with value-added services for preparing and completing commercial transactions.
+Westlaw offers numerous search features and navigation tools that enable our customers to search databases that are relevant to them to research points of law, build tables of authorities or search for topically related commentary.
+Increased use of the Internet has allowed us to further penetrate the market for smaller and specialized law firms.
+With Westlaw, we also offer KeyCite, an online citation research service that, among other things, enables our customers to trace the history of a case, statute, administrative decision or regulation to determine if it is still authoritative.
+It also allows the customer to retrieve a list of cases that cite a particular case or compile a table of authorities.